image-zend-blog-php-engine-security

 Back to top

-The Lifecycle of PHP Security Issues
+The Lifecycle of PHP Security Vulnerabilities and PHP Security Flaws

 Most issues are fixed within weeks.
 However, some take days or longer, depending on the issue’s complexity.
 Once the fix is available, we contact the original reporter and ask them to verify the fix.
 This cooperation is very important.
 As open-source developers, our resources are limited, and we sometimes need help to cover all testing scenarios.